omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 This flow would be initiated by the community owner.
 It should call a `Distribution` contract to start the next round.
 Inside the `Distribution` contract it will auto call the `SubredditPoint` contract to mint the token according to the total available points of the next round.

-##### Distribute Karma to user
+##### Distribute KARMA to user

-Community Points platform (e.g. Reddit) should from time to time (or on-demand) mint Karma token (ERC20) on the Ethereum and deposit it to the OMG Network.
-Community Points platform should send karma to its users according to their activities on the platform.
+Community Points platform (e.g. Reddit) should from time to time (or on-demand) mint KARMA token (ERC20) on the Ethereum and deposit it to the OMG Network.
+Community Points platform should send KARMA to its users according to their activities on the platform.

-##### User Claiming community points
+##### User claiming community points

-With the Karma given by Community Points platform, the user can ask for an atomic swap transaction as the claim of the community points.
-The server generating the transaction would provide the transaction with the community points according to the percentage of the amount Karma and the total Karma of the distribution round.
+With the KARMA given by Community Points platform, the user can ask for an atomic swap transaction as the claim of the community points.
+The server generating the transaction would provide the transaction with the community points according to the percentage of the KARMA amount and the total KARMA of the distribution round.

 After the transaction is generated, both the user and the Community Points server would sign the transaction then submit it to the OMG Network.